Why Tiger Grass, or Centella Asiatica, Is a Skincare Ingredient to Keep on Your Radar

-“Tiger grass” may sound like something straight out of the jungle, but it’s actually an ingredient that’s making its way into all sorts of skin care products.
-If you haven’t heard the name tiger grass—or centella asiatica, as it’s also known—uttered before, chances are you will soon.
-The ingredient is only rising in popularity, despite many not knowing quite what it is yet.
-That’s where we can help.
-Read on to find out what tiger grass is, and why you want to give it a spot in your skin care routine.
+Tiger grass may sound like something straight out of the jungle, but it’s actually an ingredient that’s making its way into all sorts of skincare products.
+The soothing ingredient, also known as centella asiatica, is rising in popularity and we’re fully on board.
+Ahead, find out what tiger grass is and why you’ll want to give it a spot in your skincare routine.

-The Benefits of Tiger Grass/Centella Asiatica
+The Benefits of Tiger Grass

 Centella asiatica is most well known for its wound-healing abilities.
 In fact, legend has it that centella asiatica got its nickname of “tiger grass” because tigers roll around in the plant in an effort to soothe their wounds.
 Additionally, centella asiatica has been used to address a wide range of dry skin-related conditions thanks to its ability to improve skin hydration.

 To learn more about centella asiatica, we reached out to Dr. Dendy Engelman, a board-certified dermatologist and Skincare.com expert, who is a big fan of the ingredient in skincare.
 “It contains saponins, which serve to be anti-inflammatory,” she says.
 Below are two of our favorite centella asiatica products.